 Lack of qualified ML engineers

-Implementing AI requires input from qualified ML engineers and Solution Architects who can integrate the technology into the company’s information architecture and tailor it to specific business needs.
+In practice, turning the technology buzz into one of the use cases for generative AI requires input from qualified ML engineers and Solution Architects who can integrate the GenAi into the company’s information architecture and tailor it to specific business needs.

 Need practitioners’ input to company-wide generative AI adoption?